 It is also necessary for the City to develop guidelines for Elected Members in view of their potential increased interest and use of social media (Attachment 2 refers).
 As Elected Members are public officers whose conduct is governed by the statutory framework which applies to local government, these statutory obligations extend to electronic communications in exactly the same way as they do to any other form of communication.
-In this regard Elected Members must continue to comply with the requirements of the Local Government Act 1995, the Local Government (Rules of Conduct) Regulations 2007 as well as their record keeping responsibilities when entering the social media in the same way that it does to other forms of communication (for example copyright, defamation, discrimination, harassment and vilification).
+In this regard Elected Members must continue to comply with the requirements of the Local Government Act 1995, the Local Government (Rules of Conduct) Regulations 2007 as well as their record keeping responsibilities when entering the social media space.
+Elected Members should also be mindful that the legal rules apply to social media in the same way that it does to other forms of communication (for example copyright, defamation, discrimination, harassment and vilification).